gboehl/grgrlib/README.rst

 grgrlib
 =======

-Library of unspeakably useful functions.
-This is not ready for public use yet.
+This is a library of unspeakably useful functions.
+It serves as a container for functions shared across other projects.

 Installation with ``pip``
 -----------------------------